mrperfect2641/kid-education/docs/prd.md

   - Add or remove information in learning modules through dedicated editing interface
   - Update module descriptions and educational materials
 - **Create and manage quizzes:**
-  - Add new quizzes with questions and answer options
+  - Add multiple new quizzes with questions and answer options
+  - Option to add more quizzes at any time
-  - Edit existing quizzes\n  - Delete quizzes\n  - Added quizzes automatically appear in student dashboard\n- **Create and manage games:**
+  - Edit existing quizzes\n  - Delete quizzes\n  - Added quizzes automatically appear in student dashboard\n  - Students can access and solve all added quizzes from their dashboard
+- **Create and manage games:**
-  - Add new games and challenges
+  - Add multiple new games and challenges
-  - Edit existing games\n  - Delete games
+  - Option to add more games at any time\n  - Edit existing games
+  - Delete games
-  - Added games automatically appear in student dashboard
+  - Added games automatically appear in student dashboard\n  - Students can play all added games from their dashboard
 - Conduct quizzes and games for students
 - View class leaderboard of students
 - Generate performance reports and results of students